F O N O - O P T I K

 Irene Proebsting and Barry Brown live in Boola Boola, Gippsland on Gunaikurnai Country and have collaborated on numerous analogue and digital media works incorporating experimental audio, photo-media, super 8 film, text and video.

-Their cinema and installation pieces utilise a variety of styles and genres ranging from neo verity to sci-fi pop noir and feature immersive mise-en-phónics.
+Their productions utilise a variety of styles and genres ranging from neo verity to sci-fi pop noir and feature immersive mise-en-phónics.
 The sound designs are inspired by and reconfigure early audio mixing techniques, in particular experiments at the transition from mono to stereo.

-Recurring areas of investigation include alienation, the unconscious, and the quotidian.
+Recurring areas of investigation include explorations of landscape, the quotidian, and post industrial milieus.

 They are currently interested in two strains of experimental (non) fiction – documentary reverie, and oblique agitprop narratives.